Skip to content

 4. Plan and apply updates

-Preview the impact of the change by clicking the Run Plan button in the top right.
+Preview the impact of the change by clicking the green Plan button in the top right.

 Plan pane after running plan with modified incremental model

-The Backfill section describes the models requiring backfill, including the incremental model from our start date 2020-01-01.
-Click the blue Apply And Backfill button to apply the plan and execute the backfill:
+The Backfill section shows that only incremental_model requires backfill.
+Click the blue Apply Changes And Backfill button to apply the plan and execute the backfill:

 Plan after applying updated plan with modified incremental model

 SQLMesh applies the change to sqlmesh_example.incremental_model and backfills the model.
-The Backfill section shows that the backfill completed successfully.
+The Backfilled section shows that the backfill completed successfully.

 4.1 Validate updates in dev